shamilkotta/UpBit_BackEnd/README.md

 git clone https://github.com/shamilkotta/UpBit_BackEnd.git
 ```

-Then go to this project directory by running command `cd build_Together_Freelacing-site-for-Developers_BackEnd`
+Then go to this project directory by running command `cd UpBit_BackEnd`

 Install the dependencies.